 Family law cases can be upended by all kinds of unforeseen issues.
 This is a problem for fixed fee family law legal support.
 Some services have conditions, such as:

-Court fees.
-A fixed-fee service may or may not include court filing fees, depending on the firm.
+- Court filing fees may or may not be included in a fixed-fee service, depending on the firm.

 This limits the practicality of fixed-fee arrangements.
 An hourly rate can account for changes in a client’s legal needs without making significant changes to an existing cost agreement.